erosgbcs/thermal-web-system/README.md

 The mapping page renders an 8×8 grid that simulates an AMG8833 heat distribution based on the real‑time temperature of the selected sensor.

-· Each cell’s colour indicates temperature intensity.
+- Each cell’s colour indicates temperature intensity.
-· Statistics (avg, max, min, hotspots) are displayed on the side.
+- Statistics such as average, maximum, and minimum temperature are displayed beside the map.
-· History of map snapshots is kept locally.
+- Map snapshots are kept locally in the browser.

 ---